Standings are displayed on the Public Schedule page and will update automatically as you enter scores.

 Custom Points

-For points-based standings, you can edit the number of points awarded per win, draw, loss, overtime win and overtime loss as well as shutouts.
+For points-based standings, you can edit the number of points awarded per win, draw, loss, overtime win, overtime loss, and shutouts.

 You can also manually set points for each match.
 Once a score is recorded, click the edit game icon for that game and edit the home points and away points fields.